antronerds/r2-tutorials/docs/Adapting_R2.md

     [**Figure    10 B: Your geneset is used to create a heatmap.**](_static/images/AdaptingR2_YourGeneset2.png)

 7. We now return to the side menu of the R2 page to find out how we can manage the categories we just built.
-From the User Options item in the menu hover over 'Categories' and click 'Manage Categories'.
+From the 'User Options' item in the menu hover over 'Categories' and click 'Manage Categories'.
+The Category Manager opens up.
+    The Category Manager (Figure 11) allows you to keep track of the categories; sets of genes that you've stored within R2.
+    To keep track of large amounts of categories these can be stored in Collections.
+    The top part of the Category Manager shows options to switch on or off Collections of Categories.

 	![](_static/images/AdaptingR2_CategoryManager.png "Figure    11: The Category    Manager")

 	[**Figure    11: The Category    Manager**](_static/images/AdaptingR2_CategoryManager.png)

-8. The Category Manager (Figure 11) allows you to keep track of the categories; sets of genes you've stored within R2.
-Existing Categories can be adapted or deleted.
-New Categories can be based on existing ones, and to keep track of large amounts of categories these can be stored in collections.
+8. Existing Categories can be adapted or deleted.
+New Categories can be based on existing ones.
 As an example we're going to update the Category we just made.
 Click the 'Copy/Delete/Rename/Edit Categories' button.

 	![](_static/images/AdaptingR2_Selectprocedure.png "Figure    12: Select the procedure for a Category; in this case    'update")